How Walking Boosts Creativity: A Science-Backed Guide

 Those extra years and that creative boost might be the game-changer you’ve been waiting for.

-History’s greatest minds have harnessed the power of walking:
+History’s greatest minds have harnessed the power of walking.
+Plenty of famous people who walked weren’t doing it for steps:

 They weren’t alone.
 From Socrates to Haruki Murakami, J.R.R.
 Tolkien to Søren Kierkegaard, and Henry David Thoreau to Winston Churchill—countless brilliant minds spanning centuries and disciplines have relied on walking to solve problems, generate ideas, and drive their work forward.